RajeshR0204/patent_project/README.md

 # Patent Project
 This is a Patent project code named "Patent Guru".
 Its designed to help patent applicants and organizations with Tech Transfer decisions, patent application checks and building/writing patents

+**Monitoring**

+The project is designed to monitor the container metrics for the patent docker container.
+Data scrapping is done using prometheus.
+Replace the existing docker engine to scrap the metrics to Prometheus

+PRE REQUISITE - Grafana and Prometheus docker image should be available STEP 1
+**Docker Engine** - Windows Docker Desktop>Settings - The metrics-addr parameter does the container metrics scrapping {
+  "builder": {
+    "gc": {
+      "defaultKeepStorage": "20GB",
+      "enabled": true
+    }
+  },
+  "experimental": false,
+  "metrics-addr": "127.0.0.1:9323"
+}

+STEP 2
+USe the prometheus file (available in repo) to send the scrapped metrics to Prometheus.
+Remember to use the ipconfig command to get the latest IP.
+It does not work with localhost as reference

+STEP 3
+Run the patent app docker
+Run the prometheus docker
+Run the grafana docker

+Plot graph in grafana, set alerts etc